Rikihanks/backend-coding-test/README.md

 For the SubtaskEntity, my first approach was to use **hierarchy** where SubtaskEntity was a child of TaskEntity
 but due to time restrictions I couldn't make it work, so I ended up using a bidirectional **OneToMany** annotation.

+There are also some test in the test folder targeted to the basic operations of persistence layer.